EQUALITY, DIVERSITY AND INCLUSION POLICY

 What does this mean in practice for transgender participants wishing to take part in our events?

-2. Second, we are happy to discuss any concerns or questions transgender participants may have on a one-to-one basis.
+2. We are happy to discuss any concerns or questions transgender participants may have on a one-to-one basis.

-3. Transgender female athletes can compete in the female category as ‘Non-Competitive’ participants.
+3. Transgender female athletes can compete in the female category as ‘Non-Competitive’ participants (except at “Female Only” races).
 This would mean that they would be ranked in relation to other female participants but without an overall position because of their ‘non-comp’ (shown as N/C in the results) status and would be ineligible for an overall result or prize.

-4. Transgender male and female athletes can choose to compete in a nonbinary category, where offered.
+4. Transgender male and transgender female athletes can choose to compete in a non-binary category, where offered.

 5. Access to female only facilities (e.g. changing rooms, showers, multi-occupancy tents) will be restricted to transgender female athletes who can provide proof of having had Gender Reassignment Surgery (e.g. a hospital discharge notice).